JulienBalestra/42/readme.md

 With more than **350 unit & functional tests**

-More details about the projects in subjects
+More details about the projects in subjects/

 ## C